 - The property being appraised is called the subject property.

-7. Is The Home Appraisal Information Available to Anyone?
+7. Is The Appraisal Information Available to Anyone?

-No. The appraisal is owned by the party that orders it – which is not necessarily the party who pays for the appraisal.
-It’s possible, although rare, that the homeowner will pay for the appraisal to move the sale forward and find themselves frustrated that they can’t access the appraisal information.
+No. The appraisal is owned by the party that orders it—which is not necessarily the party who pays for it.
+Although rare, the homeowner may pay for the appraisal to move the sale forward and then find themselves frustrated that they can’t access the appraisal information.

 If the lender orders the appraisal, no matter who pays for it, then the lender is the party in control of who has access to that information.
-It is up to the lender to inform the buyer or the seller what the home is appraised for in such a situation.
+In such a situation, it is up to the lender to inform the buyer or the seller what the home is appraised for.

-More often than not, however, the buyer is paying for the appraisal as part of getting a mortgage.
-The mortgage holder must give the buyer a copy of the appraisal report by law.
+However, the buyer usually pays for the appraisal as part of getting a mortgage.
+By law, the mortgage holder must give the buyer a copy of the appraisal report.

 If requested, the buyer can give the real estate appraisal to the seller or their agent.

-8. Is The Home Appraisal The Final Word on The Property Value?
+8. Is The Appraisal The Final Word on The Property Value?

 No, the appraisal can be challenged.
-If you do not like the value determined by the appraiser, you do have recourse.
+If you do not like the value the appraiser determines, you have recourse.
 Your real estate agent can talk with the appraiser and ask questions about why decisions were made that you disagree with.
 It is possible the appraiser missed something.

 Everyone makes mistakes, even experienced professionals.
-It is also possible that your perspective on the value of your home differs from the appraiser.
+Your perspective on the value of your home may differ from the appraiser’s.

-In such circumstances, be prepared to present a valid argument as to why you believe the appraisal is wrong.
-If you hired an exceptional real estate agent, they should be ready to help you with this.
+In such circumstances, be prepared to present a valid argument about why you believe the appraisal is wrong.
+If you hire an exceptional real estate agent, they should be ready to help you.

 It should be noted, however, that disputing a home appraisal is difficult.
-Most challenges of an appraisal are not successful unless the appraiser made egregious errors.
+Most challenges to appraisals are not successful unless the appraiser made egregious errors.

 9. How Long Does an Appraisal Take?